 senior lecturer, English, University of Reading; author, The Death of the Critic

-deputy mayor, education and culture, Greater London Authority; author, The Politics of Culture: the case for universalism
+advisor on arts and philanthropy; former deputy mayor of London for education and culture; author, The Politics of Culture: the case for universalism

 novelist, East Fortune; film-maker, Powerhouses and My Father; artistic director, Bath Literature Festival